UncleJ4ck/libasm/README.md

 # libasm

 libasm is a minor implementation of the C standard library, recoded in the x86-64 assembly language using the Netwide Assembler (NASM) tool.
-It is intended as an educational project to help users understand the low-level workings of a computer and the role of assembly language in programming.
+It is intended as an educational project to help me understand the low level side of C and having fun.

+> but first let's explain some basic stuff

 ## CPU architecture and registers